Orders, decorations, and medals of Barbados: Style

-Knights and Dames of St Andrew within the former Order of Barbados of the Kingdom of Barbados attach Sir or Dame before their names, and use their corresponding post-nominals after their name, e.g. Sir John Smith, KA, or Dame Jane Smith, DA.
+Knights and Dames of St Andrew within the former Order of Barbados of the Commonwealth Realm of Barbados attach Sir or Dame before their names, and use their corresponding post-nominals after their name, e.g. Sir John Smith, KA, or Dame Jane Smith, DA.

 Members of the Order of National Heroes are referred to as "National Hero", and are accorded the style The Right Excellent.

-Recipients of the Order of Freedom of Barbados receive the style The Most Honourable, and they also use their corresponding post-nominal "FB".
+Recipients of the Order of Freedom of Barbados receive the style The Most Honourable, and they also use their corresponding post-nominal letters "FB".

-Companions of Honour of the former Order of Barbados of the Kingdom of Barbados, as well Members of the current Order of the Republic, are accorded the style The Honourable, and with respectively the post-nominals "CHB" or "OR".
+Companions of Honour of the former Order of Barbados of the Commonwealth Realm of Barbados, as well as Members of the current Order of the Republic, are accorded the style The Honourable, and with respectively the post-nominals "CHB" or "OR".

 Recipients of the other decorations and awards do not receive a style, but they may attach the according postnominal letters to their name, e.g., John Smith, BSS.